Share this guide:

 What are flexible loans?

-For short-term borrowing it’s possible to get flexible loans.
+For short-term borrowing it's possible to get flexible loans.
 One benefit of these is they allow early repayments without penalties, so you can be more flexible with managing your finances.
-Some also let you specifically choose how much you want to repay each month.
+Some also let you specifically choose how much you want your monthly repayments to be.

 Conversely, long term loans – those lasting over a year – will have binding repayment plans.
-That means that should you want to pay off your loan prematurely, you’ll be met with fees for early repayment.
+That means that should you want to pay off your loan prematurely, you'll be met with early repayment charges.

 However, do be aware that with great flexibility comes great caveats: you'll likely get higher interest rates with flexible loans, so definitely weigh up the pros and cons.